PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 But with the Orc, this presented a number of problems.
 Not the least of which, how do you cover a mouth that has tusks.
 And he had seen how brutishly powerful these things were.
 He doubted that they would die quietly of their own accord.
 And how could he hope to hold this one down.
 He hunkered in a nearby shadow and considered his prey.
 As he did, he drew a whetstone from a pouch on his belt, spit on it, and began to sharpen the already razor-sharp knife out of habit.
 There was gold here, he just needed to figure out how to cut himself a piece.

 When he heard a noise from the hallway, he replaced the knife and sharpening stone and then hid his hands under his robe.
-As clawsteps drew closer, he closed his eyes so that the whites of them might not give him away when whoever it was first entered the room.
+As the clawsteps drew closer, he closed his eyes so that the whites of them might not give him away when whoever it was first entered the room.
 This was an old and important trick of Rattick's.
 Hiding was a fine art, depending as much up psychology as camouflage and secrecy.
 The only time a person looked carefully at room was when they first entered it.
 After determining that no one was secreted there, they generally stopped looking.
 In fact, once they believed they knew who and what was in a room, it was very difficult for them to see anything new.
 It wasn't so much hiding in plain sight, as it was hiding in someone's self-enforced blind spot.

 He heard an orc enter the room.
 There was a shuffling and a scraping of claws here and there as he took in the scene, but no sharp intake of breath.
 No sudden movements Rattick remained unseen.
 Then the Orc spoke, but in the Human tongue.